stonepros/stone/doc/install/install-storage-cluster.rst

 Installing with RPM
 ===================

-To install Ceph with RPMs, execute the following steps:
+To install Stone with RPMs, execute the following steps:

 #.
 Install ``yum-plugin-priorities``. ::